 As Sixth Sample explains, applying harmonics before or after multiband compression can make the results sound even more impressive.
-They took this idea and wrapped it into a plugin that you can download for free from their website.
+They wrapped this idea into a plugin you can download for free from their website.

-At its core, Cramit is a 3-band upward/downward compressor/expander.
+Cramit is a 3-band upward/downward compressor/expander at its core.
 By default, Cramit works exactly like the standard OTT compressor.
 The user can apply different amounts of compression/expansion to different areas of the spectrum while also being able to solo or bypass each band.

 Things get more interesting once we move to the distortion section.
-Cramit offers seven different distortion types, each delivering a unique blend of saturation and signal coloration.
+Cramit offers seven different distortion types, each delivering a unique saturation and signal coloration blend.
 The distortion can be applied before or after the compression module.

-The plugin offers separate Drive and Dist controls, along with In, Out, and Mix volume parameters.
+The plugin offers separate Drive and Dist controls, with the addition of In, Out, and Mix volume parameters.
 The interface is intuitive, well-designed, and freely resizable.
 If you’re new to OTT-style compression, you can start with one of the ten included presets before experimenting with custom settings.

 “Cramit is a free multiband downwards/upwards compressor and expander combined with two-stage distortion.
 With the legendary OTT effect being its default setting, Cramit is a fantastically quick tool to cram some energy and color into your music.”